2021 Ugandan general election

 General elections were held in Uganda on 14 January 2021 to elect the President and the Parliament.
-The Electoral Commission announced Incumbent President Yoweri Museveni, the incumbent ruling since 1986, as the winner with 58.64% of the votes although the U.S. State Department qualified the electoral process as "fundamentally flawed" and Africa Elections Watch said they observed irregularities.
-The official voter turnout was 57% but is questioned since 409 polling stations have been announced to have 100% voter turnout.
+The Electoral Commission announced Incumbent President Yoweri Museveni, the incumbent ruling since 1986, as the winner with 59% of the vote, although the U.S. State Department qualified the electoral process as "fundamentally flawed" and Africa Elections Watch said they observed irregularities.
+The official voter turnout was 57% but was questioned as 409 polling stations were reported as having 100% voter turnout.

 Electoral system

 The President of Uganda is elected using the two-round system, with candidates needing to receive at least 50% of the vote to be elected in the first round.
 Chapter 142 of the Presidential Elections Act of 2000 stipulates that presidential candidates must be a citizen of Uganda by birth and be qualified to be an MP.
 Candidates are also required to be of sound mind and have no formal connection with the Electoral Commission of Uganda.
 Term limits were abolished in 2005.
 The elections are supervised by the Electoral Commission of Uganda.

 The Parliament of Uganda has a total of 529 seats, including 353 representatives elected using first-past-the-post voting in single winner constituencies.
 Using the same method, 146 seats reserved for women are filled, with one seat per district.
 Finally, 30 seats are indirectly filled via special electoral colleges: 10 by the army, 5 by youths, 5 by elders, 5 by unions, and 5 by people with disabilities.
 In each of these groups, at least one woman must be elected (at least two for the army group).